minhnguyencrypted/cinemax-site/HTML_CSS_STYLES.md

 # General Rules
 * All lines should not be longer than 80 characters, lines longer than this must be broken to a newline
-* All tags, attribute, names (except some initial characters) must be all written in lower-case
-(exception:
-	`<!DOCTYPE html>`)
-* Indentations are 4 characters
+* Indentations are equivalent to 4 space characters.
-* Using double quote `"` on every attribute values, even when the value doesn't include blank space.
 For example: `id="name"`
-* In CSS style attribute, all pairs of property and value must end with a semicolon `;`, this is optional for the last pair, if you want to make HTML more like a programming language, just do it.

-# Tags
+# Tags & Attributes

-## Tag case-sensitivity
+## Lower-case tags
-Even though HTML itself is case-insensitive in term of tags, but we strongly encourage you to write your tags in lowercase, no capitalisation on any characters, including the first one.
+Even though HTML itself is case-insensitive in term of tags, attributes, properties, etc., we strongly encourage you to write your **tags**, **attributes**, **properties**, etc. in lower-case, no capitalisation on any characters, including the initial one.
 **Example**

 ```